 Disclaimer: This post contains affiliate links.
 Should you click to purchase, it is at no additional cost to you, but I receive a small commission.

 PARKING: Free parking at a roadside layby, right on the corner of a steep bend.
-Click here for Google Map point on your phone.
-Postcode is: SK17 8SX.
+Please do not park directly in front of footpath.
+Click here for Google Map point, postcode SK17 8SX.

 WALK HIGHLIGHTS: A quiet woodland walk away from the tourist hot spots.

-PUBLIC TOILETS: There are no toilet facilities on this walk.
+FACILITIES: There are no toilets or eateries on this walk.